CHRISTMAS IN COPENHAGEN 2023

 This Danish Christmas tradition starts about six weeks before the holiday itself.
 It’s hygge at its best: loads of food, drinks (especially snaps!), and good company.

-In Copenhagen, my recommendation for a traditional Julefrokost is at Restaurant Kronborg.
-Restaurant Kronborg is known for booking up long in advance and reservations are a must!
-They serve traditional Danish Christmas classic dishes like pan-fried pork with apples, Braised duck with pickled red cabbage, and my favorite risalamande (rice pudding).
+In Copenhagen, my recommendation for a traditional Danish Julefrokost is at Restaurant Kronborg or Restaurant Schønnemann.
+Both restaurants are known for booking up long in advance and reservations are a must!
+They serve traditional Danish Christmas classic dishes like pan-fried pork with apples, braised duck with pickled red cabbage, and my favorite risalamande (rice pudding)!

 7. Shop for Traditional Danish Christmas Decorations